LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 ```

 ## Testing
-For your convience, we provide some example datasets (~20Mb) in `./test`.
+For your convenience, we provide some example datasets (~20Mb) in `./test`.
 You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9 or in [Google Drive](https://drive.google.com/file/d/19a_kDJTT5S96kzwQntEMhSxAPYw4xY2P/view?usp=sharing
 ).

 After downloading, extract the pretrained model into the project folder and replace the `./saved_models` folder, and then run `test.ipynb`.
 The code will use the pretrained model to automatically process all the images in the `./test/input` folder and output the results to the `./test/output` folder.
 In addition, the output result will automatically calculate the PSNR value with the reference image.

+## Dataset
+The LSUI is a large-scale underwater image (LSUI) dataset, which involves richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
+You can download it from [BaiduYun](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(password is lsui) or[GoogleDrive](https://drive.google.com/file/d/10gD4s12uJxCHcuFdX9Khkv37zzBwNFbL/view?usp=sharing).
+If you want to use the LSUI dataset, please cite our [[paper\]](https://ieeexplore.ieee.org/abstract/document/10129222)

 ## Results
 We achieved state-of-the-art performance on underwater image enhancement task.
 Detailed results can be found in the [paper](https://arxiv.org/abs/2111.11843) or our [project page](https://lintaopeng.github.io/_pages/UIE%20Project%20Page.html)